-If you need to sharpen up on your Knife care skills, this ultimate guide has got you covered.
+In case you need to sharpen up on your knife care skills.

 If you want to brush up on your knife care skills or to ensure your blades withstand the test of time, we’ve got you covered with this ultimate knife care guide.
 Read on for all of our expert knife tips, tricks, and techniques.

 Cleaning your knives is important for both sanitary and practical reasons.
-If food particles or stains aren’t cleaned off of your blade, they could solidify and become difficult to remove, which can dull your blade.
-This is why it’s important to wash your knives immediately after use.
+If food particles or stains aren’t cleaned off of your blade, they could solidify and become difficult to remove, which can dull your blade.—which is why it’s important to wash your knives immediately after use.

-When cleaning your knives, especially a high-quality set, you should avoid the dishwasher and hand-wash only.
-Dishwashers use high heat and abrasive cleaners, which can dull the blade and damage the handle of your knife (especially if you have a handle made of wood, like Olive).
+When cleaning your knives, especially a high-quality set, you should stick to hand-washing only.
+The high heat and abrasive cleaners used in dishwashers can dull the blade and damage the handle of your knife, particularly if you have a wood-handled knife.
 If you’ve invested in quality knives, then take the extra step to clean them properly to help preserve the integrity of your blades.

-When hand-washing your knives, always keep the blade pointed away from you and your fingers and use a dishcloth or sponge with warm water and dish soap to carefully wipe each side of the blade.
-To do this with even more caution, lay the knife on your kitchen counter and wipe each side of the blade.
+When hand-washing your knives, always keep the blade pointed away from you (and your fingers) and use a dishcloth or sponge with warm water and dish soap to carefully wipe each side of the blade.
+To do this with even more caution, lay the knife on your kitchen counter with the blade facing away from you and wipe each side of the blade.

 If there are any stubborn food particles stuck to the blade, the best course of action is to soak the knife for a few minutes in a mixture of hot water and dish soap.
 While it may seem easier to scrub until the food comes off, aggressively scrubbing the blade could lead to you accidentally cutting yourself.
 Soaking the blade for a few minutes is usually enough to loosen up the particles and make them easy to wipe off without incident.

 Once your blade is nice and clean, carefully wipe it dry to prevent water marks from staining the metal.
-Put it back in its proper place (be it a knife block, drawer, or in its sheath) and you’re ready to go for next time.
+Put it back in its proper storage spot (be it a knife block, drawer, or in its sheath) and you’re ready to go for next time.

-Even knives like ours that are crafted in a fifth-generation factory in Theirs, France get dull with use—though low-quality knives will dull much faster than high-quality ones.
-In order to keep your blades sharp and ready to slice, dice, or mince, it’s up to you to hone and sharpen your knives.
+Even knives that are crafted in a fifth-generation French (like ours!) get dull with use—though low-quality knives will dull much faster than high-quality ones.
+In order to keep your blades sharp and ready to slice, dice, or mince, it’s up to you to both hone and sharpen your knives.

 You can generally tell that your knife needs to be sharpened if it fails one (or both) of two tests: The paper test and tomato test.

-If you’re concerned about “over-sharpening” your knife, don’t be.
+If you’re concerned about this, don’t be.
 With regular honing and once- or twice-yearly sharpening, the odds of you damaging your knife from over-sharpening are extremely slim.
 If you want to be extra cautious, you can always take your knives to a professional sharpener rather than doing it yourself.

 When you’re in a rush and need to quickly slice an apple or block of cheese, the last thing you want to do is drag out a cutting board and have another dish to clean.
 It can be so tempting to do your cutting on a plate, paper towel, or right on your countertop—but what surface you cut on does make a difference.